ulisesrmzroche/rb-quiz-blackjack/README.md

 What I would like to do in a future draft is to keep running it through Rubocop.
 Because I am on an apple m1, the ruby linter on vscode keeps breaking the editor.
 I would run rubocop with a github action, so that it points it out there and I dont have to lint locally.
 If I could do the project again, I'd be writing code against a linter so that it would alert me of code smeells and ugly code before I save it.

+[ ] - The test suite needs to be refactored.
+It could be using factories instead of raw instantiation.
+There are also some weak tests that were left as placeholders.

 ## SPEC

 Run tests with `bundle exec rake spec`